-The ALL-TERRAIN SEWER pressure sewer system from E/One was selected and estimated to cost 50 percent less than the cost of gravity sewer.
+A pressure sewer system with E/One grinder pumps was estimated to cost 50 percent less than gravity sewer.
 Trenches needed to be only 3 feet deep with 4-inch sewer mains.

 Pressure sewer systems offer flexibility in site design, allowing the developers to preserve the anchialine ponds and archeological areas.

 "Pressure sewer is the answer in Hawaii," says Bob Cowill, president of West Hawaii Excavating, Inc.